When you run any department, how do you know if you’re doing a good job?

 Most KPIs are best tracked by using their associated maintenance metrics.
-As a central hub for all maintenance information, a modern CMMS is your best option for tracking and managing almost all required metrics.
+As a central hub for all maintenance information, a modern CMMS is your best option to track and manage almost all required metrics.

-With CMMS you can extract any kind of maintenance-related data and generate reports that help you easily track the progress towards your KPIs.
+With CMMS, you can extract any maintenance-related data and generate reports that help you easily track your KPIs’ progress.

 To better illustrate this, let’s discuss a few ways in which CMMS helps you track all of those metrics.

 A CMMS will show you the status of your work orders, whether scheduled, completed, or overdue, as well as metrics such as MTBF, Planned vs. Unplanned maintenance work, and more.